martijnvandergeest/git-testing/README.md

 - Incorrect configuration
 - Wrong Maven version
 - Maven Dependency Conflicts

-If you get a 'Build Failure' and none of the above reasons apply, please try
+If you get a 'Build Failure' and none of the above reasons apply, this troubleshooting page might provide a solution.

+# Wrong JDK

+Using a wrong JDK/JRE could result in a 'Build Failure'.

 ## Symptoms

+The console output shows the following during a Maven build.
 ```
 [INFO] — maven-compiler-plugin:3.0:compile (default-compile) @ someProject —
 [INFO] ------------------------------------------------------------------------